 With the change, all familiarity and certainty were gone.
 We were now knee deep in the unknown.

 It took time, but eventually the change became exciting.
 There were new opportunities for the team, career growth, and we were able to enjoy many successes along the way.
-It was a lot of effort and extremely uncomfortable, but it worked out well in the end.

 With all the change we experience, why is it still so hard to deal with?